tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

 1. On the **Code example** tab, view the sample code that you could use to develop a client application that uses the Content understanding REST interface to call your analyzer.
 1. Close the **slide-analyzer** page.

-## Extract information from a voicemail recording
+## Extract information from a voicemail audio recording

 You are going to build an Azure AI Content Understanding analyzer that can extract information from an audio recording of a voicemail message.